-Lawrence School is a state-chartered, independent, coeducational day school for bright students with learning and attention differences in grades K -12.
+Lawrence School is a state-chartered, independent, coeducational day school for K-12 students with language-based learning differences, such as dyslexia, and attention deficits.

 Lawrence School has two campus locations – Lower School in Broadview Heights and Upper School in Sagamore Hills – which serve students from more than 80 communities in 11 counties and 66 different school districts throughout Northeast Ohio.

 Lawrence School is governed by a Board of Trustees.
 The school is supported by tuition, as well as the generous support of foundations, corporations and individual donors.

 Lawrence is accredited by the Independent Schools Association of the Central States (ISACS) and is a member of the National Association of Independent Schools (NAIS), the Ohio Association of Independent Schools (OAIS), and the Cleveland Council of Independent Schools (CCIS).

 In 1969, a group of dedicated parents sought to establish an appropriate school where their children could achieve academic success.
 Dr. Kenneth Oldman, a reading and learning disability professor at Case Western Reserve University, coordinated a summer school for the group that became the predecessor of today's Lawrence School.
 Learn More

 Lawrence Lower School serves students in grades K-6.
 Our goal is to help each student achieve mastery in academic areas; problem-solving and critical thinking proficiency; creativity and healthy self-expression; self-esteem, contentment and pride in oneself; friendship/social skills and respect for others; leadership and teamwork ability; and an appreciation for learning that will last a lifetime.